whiletruelearn/whiletruelearn.github.io/content/stories/toyou.md

 "What is your opinion on Life after death ?"

 I turned my head sideways, she looked gorgeous in moonlight.
 Tiny light from the farthest of heavens came down that one moment
-to make her face glow with a mystic beauty or soIthought,Iput my  hand under her head and said in my sweetest tone
+to make her face glow with a mystic beauty or so I thought,I put my  hand under her head and said in my sweetest tone

 "You know the thing about Life after Death is ...